 2. To which equality groups is the policy/practice relevant?
 Policies/practices applying to substantial groups of students or staff will be relevant to all equality groups, which should be noted.
 However, also indicate any equality groups for which the policy/practice is particularly relevant, and why.

-The protected characteristics under the Equality Act are (delete any that are not relevant):
+The protected characteristics under the Equality Act is:

 - Age

 - Disability

 - race (including ethnicity and nationality)

 - religion or belief

 - sex

 - sexual orientation

 - gender reassignment

 - pregnancy and maternity

-marriage or civil partnership1
+- marriage or civil partnership1